- Shinjuku City Official Website > Foreign Language Top Page > Insurance, Health Maintenance and Welfare > Pension System

 ●If You Work for a Japanese Company

 If you work in a Japanese company, you are obliged to enroll in employees’ pension insurance.
-The employer completes the enrollment procedures, so please submit your pension notebook issued to you after enrolling in the National Pension to your employer.
+The employer completes the enrollment procedures, so please submit your pension notebook or basic pension number notification issued to you after enrolling in the National Pension to your employer.

 ●Basic Pension for the Elderly